spirodonfl/cursed-programming-1/README.md

 ## What is this?

 Pretty simple.
 Submit a PR with the most terrible, horrible, atrocities you can think of committing in code.
+And then DO IT!

 ## Some Ideas